 The COVID-19 pandemic has forever changed all facets of society—including workouts and exercise routines.
-As gyms closed this year, many people were forced to create home equipment setups and makeshift workout areas.
+As gyms closed, many people were forced to create home equipment setups and makeshift workout areas.
 Additionally, many companies began producing streaming content to keep up with at-home workout demands.

 How Can You Stay Consistent When Working Out?

-At the 6-month mark, 85% more people are sticking with the workouts when they have equipment than those users who don’t use equipment.
+At the 6-month mark, 85% more people are sticking with the workouts when they have equipment than those who don’t.

 What Is The Best At-Home Workout?

 The best at-home workout is not the one that gets you in shape, but keeps you in shape.

 We believe this trend we see with our members using equipment and sticking to their workouts is a result of:

 Having equipment and a safe space dedicated to working out (like our punch trackers, bag and mat provides) that serve as a physical reminder in the home to stay committed.